A project by Christine Wertheim and Margaret Wertheim and the Institute For Figuring.

 If time is a subject here, so is space.
 The forms we create in crochet are manifestations of hyperbolic geometry, an alternative to the typically taught Euclidean variety.
 The frilling surfaces of these crochet reefs mimic the structures made by living reef organisms such corals, kelps, and sea sponges which are biological incarnations of hyperbolic space.
 Although nature has been playing with hyperbolic shapes for hundreds of millions of years, human mathematicians spent centuries trying to prove they were impossible.
 Which raises the question of what does it mean to “know” mathematics?
 Does a sea slug “know” hyperbolic geometry?
 Does a head of coral?
 This project suggests that in some sense they do.
 We claim that making mathematical structures is a form of doing mathematics.

 Structure of the Project

-The Crochet Coral Reef project has two distinct strands.
+The Crochet Coral Reef project has two distinct and allied strands.

 There is Core Collection of crocheted reefs created by Christine and Margaret Wertheim that travels to museums and galleries around the world.
 This collection has been shown internationally, including at the the 2019 Venice Biennale, Andy Warhol Museum (Pittsburgh), Hayward Gallery (London), Museum of Arts and Design (New York), Science Gallery (Dublin), and the Smithsonian’s National Museum of Natural History (Washington D.C.)
 Designed, fabricated, and mostly crocheted by the Wertheims, these sculptures also incorporate pieces from a curated selection of globally dispersed crafters known as the Core Reef Contributors.

 The second aspect of the project is our Satellite Reef program.
-Here, the Wertheims work with communities around the world to enable citizens to create their own local crocheted reefs.
-As of early 2020, more than 40 Satellite Reefs have been constructed in Chicago, New York, London, Melbourne, Ireland, Latvia, Germany, the UAE, and elsewhere.
+Here, the Wertheims work with communities around the world to enable citizens to crochet their own local reefs.
+As of 2020, more than 40 Satellite Reefs have been constructed, in Chicago, New York, London, Melbourne, Ireland, Latvia, Germany, the UAE, and elsewhere.
 More than 10,000 people have participated in creating these citizen-generated art-installations.
 During COVID lockdown, three new Satellites are under construction – in Helsinki, Toronto, and Illinois.